Guide to STAR Measures

 Survey Administration

-CMS requires all MA and PDP plans, 1876 cost contracts, and Part D sponsors with 600 or more enrollees as of July of the previous year to survey a defined sample of their eligible members.
-Plans must contract with CMS-approved vendors for survey administration to ensure standardization and reliability.16,19
+CMS requires all MA, PDP plans and Part D sponsors with 600 or more enrollees as of July of the previous year to survey a defined sample of their eligible members.
+Plans must contract with CMS-approved vendors for survey administration to ensure standardization and reliability.9-11

 Key Access Indicators: